Zhao Feiyan — A Civilian Born, Gorgeous Dancer Queen of the Han Dynasty

-After those romantic rivals all gone, Zhao Feiyan told the emperor that she wanted to be the queen.
+After those romantic rivals were all gone, Zhao Feiyan told the emperor that she wanted to be the queen.

 However, Empress Dowager Wang didn’t agree, since Zhao came from an ordinary family.

 Hence, Zhao Feiyan bribed Empress Dowager Wang’s nephew, who could speak good things for her.

 Then, the emperor awarded Zhao’s father a high rank, noble title.
 Two months later, he finally nominated the “highborn” Zhao Feiyan as his queen and promoted her sister Zhao Hede.

 Feiyan and Hede had no babies during more than 10 years of their being with the emperor; other imperial concubines didn’t have any live kids either.